Friz64/erupt/README.md

 - Full Vulkan API coverage
 - First-class support for all extensions
 - High quality auto-generated function wrappers
-- A [utility module] aiding your use of the Vulkan API
+- A [utility module] aiding your use of this crate
   - [`VulkanResult`]: Idiomatic wrapper around a Vulkan Result
   - [`surface`]: Create a [`SurfaceKHR`] using a [`RawWindowHandle`] (adapted from [`ash-window`])
 - Generated code distributed into multiple modules